gregmccoy/findreplace/README.md

   -h, --help       show this help message and exit --ignore IGNORE  Regex for what the character before and after the replace
                    can be
+  --text           Regex to match plain text outside of cod
 ```